European Academies' Science Advisory Council: Cooperations

-EASAC cooperates with a number of other organisations and networks, most notably IAP and SAPEA.
+EASAC cooperates with a number of other organisations and networks, most notably IAP.

 IAP

 EASAC is the affiliated network for Europe of the InterAcademy Partnership (IAP).
 The IAP is the global network of more than 140 National Academies of science, medicine and engineering.

 A part of IAP's work is done through its four regional networks in Africa, Asia, the Americas, and Europe.
 Through IAP, EASAC connects with national science academies around the globe.
 EASAC has collaborated with all the three other regional networks of IAP: the Association of Academies and Societies of Sciences in Asia (AASSA), the InterAmerican Network of Academies of Sciences (IANAS) and the Network of African Science Academies (NASAC), in particular on the project "Food and Nutrition Security and Agriculture" (2017-18).
 EASAC research also provided the basis for IAP projects such as the recent "Climate Change and Health" project, which aims to produce regional assessments similar to the EASAC report, and a global synthesis in late 2021.